See if you qualify for free egg freezing.

 • Have the highest education level of GED

-• Have Indigenous American ancestry and are associated with a tribe — this is due to the Indian Welfare Act
+• Have Indigenous American ancestry and are registered with a tribe—this is due to the Indian Welfare Act.
+If you are able to receive an official letter with written permission from your tribe, you may be approved.

 The net net

-We know this sounds like a lot, but these disqualifiers are in place to respect the health and wellbeing of our Split members and intended parents.
-If you have any questions about Split—including the factors outlined here—don’t hesitate to connect with us
+We know this sounds like a lot, but these disqualifiers are in place to respect the health and wellbeing of our Split members, intended parents, and donor-conceived children.
+If you have any questions about Split or Keep —including the factors outlined here—don’t hesitate to connect with us.
+While application decisions are final and we are unable to make exceptions on disqualifying factors or share individualized medical explanations, we are always happy to chat about our programs and help you understand your options.

 You have tons to offer, and whether you qualify for the Split program is in no way reflective of your value.
-The most important thing is that you feel one hundred percent comfortable in any decision you make.
+The most important thing is that you feel one hundred percent comfortable in any decision you make - and you know you have options.
 This is a big one, and we’re with you every step of the way.